Causal-Adapter: Taming Text-to-Image Diffusion for Faithful Counterfactual Generation: Conclusion

 \section{Conclusion}

-We introduced Causal-Adapter to tame Text-to-Image diffusion models for counterfactual image generation.
-Our motivational study revealed that current Text-to-Image diffusion model based editing approaches lack an explicit structural causal model for attribute control and rely heavily on prompt engineering, making it difficult to generate faithful counterfactual images.
+We introduced Causal-Adapter, a modular framework to tame Text-to-Image diffusion models for counterfactual generation.
+Our motivational study revealed that current Text-to-Image diffusion based editing approaches lack an explicit structural causal model for attribute control, making it difficult to generate faithful counterfactual images.
 In contrast, Causal-Adapter is a simple yet effective framework that leverages a frozen diffusion backbone and injects causal semantic attributes through a pluggable adapter network to explicitly learn causal semantics.
 We further proposed prompt aligned injection and conditioned token contrastive optimization, which align attribute semantics with spatial features and promote disentanglement in the latent space, reducing spurious correlations while preserving identity for generations.
-Extensive experiments across different tasks and datasets demonstrate our approach’s superior performance, confirming its robustness and adaptability.

-\textbf{Ethics Statement.}~This work makes use of two real-world datasets: CelebA~\citep{liu2015faceattributes} and ADNI~\citep{petersen2010alzheimer}, together with pretrained text-to-image generation models.
-We emphasize that our research is conducted strictly for scientific purposes, and we strongly condemn any misuse of generative AI to produce content that harms individuals, violates privacy, or spreads misinformation.
-While our approach demonstrates capabilities in generating human faces and MRI images, we acknowledge the potential for misuse.
-To mitigate these risks, we uphold the highest ethical standards, including adherence to applicable legal and institutional frameworks, respect for data privacy, and a commitment to promoting socially beneficial applications of generative models.

-\textbf{Reproducibility Statement.}~In Section~\ref{sec:methodology}, we provide detailed formulations, illustrative examples, and visual demonstrations (e.g., Figure~\ref{fig:framework}) to clarify the model structure and mechanisms.
-Section~\ref{sec:experiments} and Appendix~\ref{Appendix:data_implement} describe the training datasets, model parameters, and implementation components.
-Comprehensive quantitative and qualitative results are reported across multiple domains, including Table~\ref{tab:pend_benchamrk_effectiveness}, Table~\ref{tab:benchmark_celeba}, Figure~\ref{fig:benchmark_celeba_quality}, and Figure~\ref{fig:adni_quality1}, with comparisons to existing baselines under standard benchmarks.
-All experiments are conducted on publicly available datasets (CelebA and ADNI) and evaluated with widely used metrics such as FID and LPIPS.
-To further promote reproducibility, we will release the experimental code upon acceptance of this work.
+Causal-adapter achieves superior counterfactual generation performance on multiple datasets.
+Extensive evaluation across diverse settings further confirm that Causal-Adapter provides a robust, scalable, and practical alternative for enabling causal editing in modern T2I systems.